 Concerns around fraudulent or accidental charges also open the door for BILL Spend & Expense conversations.
 Virtual cards allow clients to have a unique card number and spend limits for each vendor payment.

 “I commonly hear of issues with fraud charges on credit card charges from my clients,“ offers Jenkins.
-“This is one of the many reasons I love working with the BILL Divvy Corporate Card.
+“This is one of the many reasons I love working with the BILL Divvy Card powered by Visa1.
 If one of your virtual cards becomes compromised with a fraudulent charge, the likelihood is that this fraud charge will fail due to expense limits we can set on the virtual cards.
 Within a few seconds we can freeze the compromised virtual card and create a new one for that specific vendor.
 This helps eliminate setting up a new card number on all 50 or maybe even 100 online vendors who have the credit card information stored for monthly recurring charges.”

 In addition to fraud, there are a multitude of other reasons clients appreciate BILL—from building stronger vendor relationships, increasing efficiency, enhancing transparency, and more.